Skip to content

 • Age-related muscle weakness and balance issues: Dizziness and vertigo are believed to affect around a third of adults over the age of 60.
 It is no surprise that these symptoms would lead to problems with balance.

 • Vision problems: As people get older, they may experience vision loss connected with causes like glaucoma, cataracts, and age-related macular degeneration.
+Vision issues can lead to trips and falls in the elderly.

 • Medication side effects: Certain medications can increase the chances of falling.
 Make sure to discuss all medications and supplements your parents are taking with their doctor so you can identify any potential culprits.